Tseng Sheng-guang: Early life and education

+Tseng was born in a Taiwanese indigenous family of the Sakizaya ethnic group in the Hualien County in East Taiwan – an ancient Austronesian nation of six tribes which been massacred to almost extinction by the Qing expedition army.
+The last Sakizayan survivors after the racial cleansing through the Huadong Valley took refuge into the highland Amis tribes in the Hai"an mountain range for 129 years until the extended population of hundreds of people received official recognition to recover their ethnic status in 2007.

-Tseng was born in a Taiwanese indigenous family of the Sakizaya tribe in the Hualien County on the East Taiwan.
-His parents immigrated to Belize but got divorced, and his mother brought him back to Taiwan.
-When he returned to Taiwan, he learned English, Spanish, Amis and Taiwanese Mandarin, and represented his local high school to participate in an English competition and won second place.
+Later, Tseng's parents immigrated to Belize but divorced, and his mother brought him back to Taiwan.
+When he returned to Taiwan, he learned English, Spanish, Amis and Taiwanese Mandarin, and represented his local high school to participate in an English competition where he won second place.